yolo-sh/agent/README.md

 ## Requirements

-The Yolo Agent only works on nix-based OS and requires:
+The host agent only works on nix-based OS and requires:

   - `go >= 1.17`